xyOz-dev/Roo-Code-Docs/docs/features/mcp/using-mcp-in-roo.md

 2. Check/Uncheck `Enable MCP Server Creation`

   <img src="/img/using-mcp-in-roo/using-mcp-in-roo-3.png" alt="Enable MCP Server Creation toggle" width="400" />

+## How to Use Roo to Create an MCP Server

+If you need a specific tool or capability that isn't available through existing MCP servers, you can ask Roo Code to build a new one for you.

+**Prerequisite:** Ensure the **[Enable MCP Server Creation](#enabling-or-disabling-mcp-server-creation)** setting is checked ON in the MCP settings panel.
+If this is disabled, Roo will not have the necessary instructions to build a server.

+**How to Initiate:**

+1.  **Make a Request:** Clearly ask Roo for the new tool or capability.
+For example:
+    *   "Create an MCP tool that gets the current price of Bitcoin."
+    *   "I need a tool that connects to my company's internal user database via its API."
+    *   "Build an MCP server to interact with the GitHub Gist API."

+2.  **Roo's Process (Simplified):** Once you make the request (and the setting is enabled), Roo will:
+    *   Fetch internal instructions for server creation.
+    *   Scaffold a basic server project (usually TypeScript) in the default MCP directory (e.g., `~/Documents/Cline/MCP` on macOS) unless you specify otherwise.
+    *   Write the code to implement the requested tool, including handling necessary API calls.
+    *   **Handle Secrets:** If the tool requires API keys or other credentials, Roo will ask you for them using the [`ask_followup_question`](/advanced-usage/available-tools/ask-followup-question) tool to ensure they are configured securely as environment variables for the server.
+    *   **Configure:** Automatically add the new server's configuration to your global `mcp_settings.json` or project `.roo/mcp.json` file.
+    *   **Activate:** Attempt to connect to the newly configured server so its tools are immediately available.

+3.  **Outcome:** If successful, Roo will confirm the creation, and the new server and its tools will appear in your MCP server list, ready for use.

+This feature allows you to tailor Roo's capabilities by having it build the specific integrations you need directly from your requests.
+For a deeper look into the internal mechanics, see the [Tool Calling Mechanism](/advanced-usage/available-tools/tool-use-overview#tool-calling-mechanism).

 ## Managing Individual MCP Servers